 Kevin is head of the firm’s wealth and corporate practice in Greater China.
 Qualified in Hong Kong and Canada, Kevin advises clients in respect of both jurisdictions.
 Kevin acts as counsel for major corporations headquartered in Hong Kong, China, the USA, Canada, Japan and other jurisdictions.
 He advises on the registration, corporate tax, intellectual property, employment and immigration aspects of doing business in Hong Kong, as well as on cross-border transitions.
 Kevin also represents numerous high net worth clients from around the world on diverse matters, including succession planning, family trust, tax advisory and compliance, wills and estate, asset preservation, family business succession and governance, private equity investments and philanthropy.
 Aside from representing trust settlors and beneficiaries, Kevin also advises trust companies on Hong Kong registration, licensing and regulatory compliance issues.
 Kevin co-authored the Hong Kong Q&A chapter for the 2019 edition of the Practical Law Private Client Global Guide.

-Tze-wei advises clients across the impact spectrum: from charities and philanthropists, to purpose-driven companies and ESG & impact investors.
+Tze-wei is a lawyer with the private wealth team of Stephenson Harwood based in Hong Kong.
+She advises clients across the impact spectrum: from charities and philanthropists, to purpose-driven companies and ESG & impact investors.
 She regularly advises charities and social enterprises in relation to structuring, tax exemption status, and governance, and also advises both family and corporate foundations on structuring complex giving arrangements.
-She is a board member of esela – the legal network for social impact, an international network of lawyers focused on the impact practice – and was a member of the founding team of Sustainable Finance Initiative, which aims at building a community of private investors in Asia active in impact investing.
+She is a board member of GA!L – the Global Alliance of Impact Lawyers, an international network of lawyers focused on the impact practice – and was a member of the founding team of Sustainable Finance Initiative, which aims at building a community of private investors in Asia active in impact investing.

 Yi specialises in trusts and private wealth matters.
 Her experience includes assisting high-net worth individuals and families in setting up complex trusts, family offices and developing efficient structures for succession planning.
 Yi also has experience in setting up family-owned charities, immigration and relocation advisory, corporate and regulatory compliance, as well as advising on international tax regulations.